nen-dev/python-ssh/README.md

 # python-ssh
-This application connect to different server throuh ssh using settings from config.yml.
+This application connect to different servers throuh ssh using settings from config.yml.

 ```yml
 hosts: